How to Stop Masturbating: 12 Strategies That Actually Work

 6. Practice Urge Surfing

-Urges are like ocean waves โ they rise, peak, and fall.
+Urges are like ocean waves.
+They rise, peak, and fall.
 An average urge lasts 15โ20 minutes.
 You don't need to fight it.
 Just observe it.

 Sit with the feeling.
 Notice where you feel it in your body.
 Breathe through it.
 Watch it peak.
 Watch it recede.
 It always passes.